Floor plan that follows your room

 Day-of roster on a phone with each client's intake alerts, recent sessions, and apparatus history.
 Especially useful for classical studios running cross-apparatus rotations.

-Built for one-to-five-instructor reformer studios with 6 to 12 reformers, running a mix of group classes, privates, duets, and (often) eight-week beginner courses.
+Built for reformer studios with 6 to 12 reformers, running a mix of group classes, privates, duets, and (often) eight-week beginner courses.
 Equally at home with classical-leaning studios that book by named reformer and contemporary studios that book by spot number.
 Owner-operator setups where the owner teaches some classes are the most common shape.

 Specific operational scenarios this studio shape runs into, and what Junocal does for each.

-Your instructor taps the spot as out of order on the staff view.
+Your instructor taps the spot as out of action on the staff view.
 The layout updates immediately.
 The client booked on that reformer gets an automatic SMS and email, with their booking moved to the next open spot in the same class.
 Cancellation policy is suppressed — no charge to the client, no scramble for you.

 After two or three bookings to the same spot, Junocal suggests it as their default.
 They can still pick a different one, but the friction drops to near zero.
 For classical studios where consistent positioning is part of the practice, this matters.